Enter your postcode to compare companies Compare international removal companies

 Some banks will require you to start your account with a balance of around $500, though you can open some accounts with just $10.

 Royal Mail will continue to offer mail forwarding to New Zealand for up to a year after you leave the UK.

-Most homes will already be connected to gas, electricity and water, so the entire process should normally be as straightforward as it would be back home.
+Most homes will already be connected to gas, electricity and water, so the entire process should be as straightforward as it would be in the UK.